gold star for USAHOF

 A part of the Edmonton Oilers “Kid Line” (With Joe Murphy and Martin Gelinas), Adam Graves was part of the successful tonic that gave the Oilers their last Stanley Cup in 1990.
 It was, however, when Graves signed with the Rangers that he was removed from the checking line and…

-In the world of the National Hockey League, you wouldn’t normally think that any player who amassed over 3,000 career penalty minutes could potentially have over 1,000 points but the notorious Dale Hunter is currently the only player to have accomplished this feat.
+In the world of the National Hockey League, you wouldn’t normally think that any player who amassed over 3,000 career penalty minutes could potentially have over 1,000 points, but the notorious Dale Hunter is currently the only player to have accomplished this feat.
 Hunter may not have led the league…

 Considering that the highest season points output for Ray Whitney is 83, it is incredible that he became the 79th player in NHL history to hit the 1,000 mark in a career.
-This shows that he is very durable, underrated as many have claimed, and as many of stated, an…
+This shows that he is very durable, underrated as many have claimed, and as many have stated, an…